grscheller/dtools-fp/README.md

 # Developer Tools - Pythonic functional programming

 Functional programming tools which endeavor to be Pythonic.
+This project is part of the [Developer Tools for Python][4] **dtools** namespace project.

 - **Repositories**
   - [dtools.fp][1] project on *PyPI*